-- 1. Peer mentoring and small group interaction - 2.
-An emergent curriculum structured around the basics of residency design, development, and implementation: (a) the 'roadmap' developed by the RRPD-TAC1, (b) the basics of facilitative, community-engaged consultation, and (c) learning community participant-generated topics
+- 1. Peer mentoring and small group interaction - An emergent curriculum structured around the basics of residency design, development, and implementation: (a) the 'roadmap' developed by the RRPD-TAC, (b) the basics of facilitative, community-engaged consultation, and (c) learning community participant-generated topics - 3.
+Case presentations that emerge in or are planned for monthly group meetings, and - 4.
+On-the-job peer coaching and learning

-1 Hawes EM, Weidner A, Page C, Longenecker R, Pauwels J, Crane S, Chen F, Fraher E. A Roadmap to Rural Residency Program Development, Journal of Graduate Medical Education August 2020;12(4):384-7. https://meridian.allenpress.com/jgme/article/12/4/384/445472/A-Roadmap-to-Rural-Residency-Program-Development
+&lt;sup>1 Hawes EM, Weidner A, Page C, Longenecker R, Pauwels J, Crane S, Chen F, Fraher E. A Roadmap to Rural Residency Program Development, Journal of Graduate Medical Education August 2020;12(4):384-7. https://meridian.allenpress.com/jgme/article/12/4/384/445472/A-Roadmap-to-Rural-Residency-Program-Development